apluslms/aplus-manual/programming_exercises/graderutils.rst

     Ignore everything except numbers.
     Match integers, decimals and numbers such as +1, 2e9, +2E+09, -2.0e-9.

-    Parameters (some of them already explained earlier):
+    Parameters (some of these already explained earlier):

     - ``func_name`` (default: ``""``)